Romainkul/MDA/README.md

 sdk: docker                       # since you’re using a Dockerfile
 # sdk_version is only for Gradio/Streamlit; you can omit it for docker
 app_port: 7860                    # (optional) if your Docker container listens on a port other than 7860
-app_file: docker-compose.yml                  # the entry-point script in your repo
 pinned: false                     # whether to pin this Space in your profile
 ---